handsontable/handsontable/docs/content/guides/rows/row-sorting.md

     // disable the sort order icon that appears next to the column name
     indicator: false,

-    // at initialization, sort data by column 1, in descending order
+    // at initialization, sort data by the first column, in descending order
     initialConfig: {
       column: 1,
       sortOrder: 'desc',